top of page

 0d6a218ea135b6ffa5093b75660cc74d.jpg

-“I’m glad that there is at least a spark of hope still buried underneath all of that pain, that you haven’t given up yet.
-You’ll need that if you’re going to survive this.” – Mysterious Voice
+“I’m glad that there is at least a spark of hope still buried underneath all of that pain, that you haven’t given up yet.” – Mysterious Voice

 Origin Story: